California Cash Assistance Program for Immigrants (CAPI) Application Information

 How to Apply for Cash Assistance Program for Immigrants

 Cash Assistance Program for Immigrants (CAPI) helps blind, disabled, and/or aged immigrants with cash assistance.
 The program is state-funded and helps those non-citizens who have been refused Supplemental Security Income or State Supplementary Payment (SSI/SSP) only because of their immigration status.
 Immigrants qualifying other SSI/SSP criteria will be able to qualify for CAPI.

-If an immigrant qualifies for CAPI, he or she can also qualify for In-Home Supportive Services as well as Medi-Cal.
+If an immigrant qualifies for CAPI, they can also qualify for In-Home Supportive Services as well as Medi-Cal.
 However, one has to apply for these programs separately in order to receive benefits.

 In order to qualify for CAPI, one has to prove disability, blindness, or age above 65 years.
 Eligible immigrants should be residing in California and should not have spent more than a month outside the country.

 An immigrant can apply for CAPI only if his or her income is below the CAPI monthly amount.
 The applicant should not have resources exceeding $2,000.
 In case of a couple, the resources must not exceed $3,000 for a couple.

 In order to apply for CAPI, one has to contact local country welfare department.
 Since CAPI requires to determine eligibility through Eligibility Worker (EW), applications are only entertained through relevant Country Welfare Office.

 Once an immigrant has qualified for CAPI, they will receive monthly cash assistance.
 The amount will be $10 less than a standard SSI/SSP payment for single while $20 less for couples.
 In order to get more information on CAPI, you can contact your local office or call Social Security Administration at (800)-772-1213.
 You can also read State regulations governing CAPI by clicking this link.